NearlyUnique/go-from-scratch/story.md

 # 4: Channels

+The yin to the yang of goroutines is channels
+- create func
+- delete WaitGroup
+cannot return value, execution has moved on, nothing to collect the value
+- make chan

+channels are typed

-First bug read from empty chan blocks
+- read and write to chan
-Make(chan string)
-Read and write to chan
+comment out write to chan to show deadlock

-Chan type safety
-Deadlocks
-Sycronised communication across go routines
+Synchronised communication across go routines
-Can’t collect return value from goroutine
+- show with logging
+- const

-# 5: type range
+# 5: types

 Create type blog
 Create slice blogList